Updated for Version 4.0

 Xingqiu is a 4-star Hydro sword character who excels in consistent Hydro application and single-target damage while off the field.
 Learn about Xingqiu’s best builds, Talent priority, best weapons, best artifacts, and best teams in this quick guide.

 Note that the information given may change if new discoveries are made.
 More extensive testing is in progress.

-The full-length guide (currently in the process of being updated) is available here.
+The full-length guide is available here.
+It is currently being updated.

 Table of Contents

 |Lynette is a flexible Ousia-aligned Anemo unit.
 She can hold 4pc Viridescent Venerer and provides an ATK% buff.
 At C1, she provides some grouping.
 At C6, her Anemo-infused Normal Attacks have synergy with Xingqiu’s Burst.|